Blog

 “Nursing, physician assistants, and other healthcare professions have received more publicity coverage, especially over the last 20 years,” he observed.
 “In recent times, the visibility of the laboratory profession has been poor, being virtually unknown to school counselors, both at the high school and college associate degree level.
 In general, it takes knowing someone or being influenced by someone in the field to get hooked.”

-That was the case for Dr. Crawford, who fell in love with laboratory science thanks to his uncle, a research scientist who took him under his wing when he was just a grade school student.
+That was the case for Crawford, who fell in love with laboratory science thanks to his uncle, a research scientist who took him under his wing when he was just a grade school student.

 “Through my uncle, I saw how cool laboratory science was,” he said.

-Dr. Crawford noted that many clinical laboratory training programs are incompletely filled and that the profession generally has a “mature” demographic, meaning that the exit rate of experienced lab techs is higher than the entry rate of young people joining the profession.
+Crawford noted that many clinical laboratory training programs are incompletely filled and that the profession generally has a “mature” demographic, meaning that the exit rate of experienced lab techs is higher than the entry rate of young people joining the profession.

 “I think we have to look at ourselves and say, ‘Have we done the job we need to do to publicize our profession?’
 To me, that is the clarion call of our time,” he said.